"The Expert Authority You Can Trust"

 C. albicans and C. tropicalis show a common genetic feature in terms of their genomic sequence: the presence of the major repeat sequence (MRS) elements, which may contribute to a similar virulence.
 This is not the case in C. parapsilosis and C. glabrata (8).

-Candida species generally live in harmony as a part of the human microbiome, following peaceful coexistence.
+Candida yeast species generally live in harmony as a part of the human microbiome, following peaceful coexistence.
 However, as soon as an imbalance of microflora occurs, wherein the so called bad bacteria overpower the good soldiers, the host immunity gets compromised.
-That is when the friendly Candida becomes ‘unfriendly’ and leads to a myriad of infections, both, local or systemic, including Candidemia (9).
-In most cases, this species shows a very high dissemination in the neutropenic hosts and such infections prove to be fatal and are not diagnosed in a timely and effective fashion.
+That is when friendly Candida yeasts become ‘unfriendly’ and leads to a myriad of infections, both, local or systemic, including Candidemia (9).
+In most cases, this yeast species shows a very high dissemination in the neutropenic hosts and such infections prove to be fatal and are not diagnosed in a timely and effective fashion.

 C. tropicalis has been implicated in high numbers in Urinary Tract Infections (UTIs), involving vaginal candidiasis.
 Some cases of oral candidiasis are also known to occur due to C. tropicalis invasions of mucosal epithelial tissues.
 It has been mostly isolated from the urinary tract (patients with candiduria) or blood stream (patients with candidemia) of cancer patients in the intensive care units (ICU) due to the high risk of (hospital acquired) nosocomial infections (10).